tsysamit/heartland-os-commerce-plugin/README.md

+# ** This repository is no longer maintained! **
+Our current Global Payments Plugin can be found <a href="https://github.com/globalpayments" target="_blank">here</a>

 ## SecureSubmit OpenCart Payment Gateway

-This extension allows OpenCart to use the Heartland Payment Systems Gateway.
-All card data is tokenized using Heartland's SecureSubmit product.
+This extension allows OpenCart to use the Global Payments Gateway.
+All card data is tokenized using Global Payments SecureSubmit product.

 ## Installation